 - It is advisable not to encourage foster dogs onto sofas and/or beds.
 Whilst this may seem harsh if you allow your own dogs to do this, we have to consider that the dog might not be allowed onto the furniture when they move to their permanent home.
 It will make life much more pleasant for the dog if they have not been encouraged to do this in the first place.

 - Foster dogs must wear an ID tag at all times.
-Tags will be supplied by us and will have Doodle Trust details and telephone number engraved on them.
-Please remember to remove any tags that are on the dog when it arrives with you and do not pass any other tag on to the new owners except the official Doodle Trust one.
+Tags will be supplied by us and will have Doodle Trust details and telephone numbers engraved on them.
+We ask you to provide a tag with your own contact details on it, also.
+This can be transferred from foster dog to foster dog as each dog goes to its new home.
+Please remember to remove any existing tags that are on the dog when it arrives with you, and do not pass any other tag on to the new owners except the official Doodle Trust one.

-- If there are any additional items you feel are essential for the dog, ie, collar, lead, toys or training aids, please let us know in order that we can provide you with them.
+- If there are any additional items you feel are essential for the dog, ie, collar, lead, or training aids, please let us know so that we can provide you with them.

-- Doodle Trust have public liability insurance in case the dog causes an accident, but of course, scrupulous care must be paid to avoiding accidents by keeping the dog on the lead near roads etc. In any case, a foster dog should not be allowed off-lead until they have had time to adjust and get to know you.
+- Doodle Trust have public liability insurance in case the dog causes an accident, but of course, scrupulous care must be paid to avoid accidents by keeping the dog on the lead when out in public.
+In any case, a foster dog should not be allowed off-lead until they have had time to adjust and get to know you, and then only in a securely enclosed area.

-If you are interested in becoming a fosterer for Doodle Trust, please email us requesting to foster and telling us why you think you would be suitable.
+If you are interested in becoming a fosterer for Doodle Trust, please contact Lynn requesting to foster and tell us why you think you would be suitable.
 Give a contact phone number too and someone will call you.